alexewerlof/jsregex/README.md

 If there are any issues with Cordova
 [check this](https://www.npmjs.com/package/cordova#known-issues-and-troubleshooting).

+# TODO

+* Replace gulp with WebPacks
+* Add regexp utility functions (for actually doing some string processing rather than learning).

 # Contribute

 Contributions are welcome.
 Please don't break the coding conventions and make